Floyd Shivambu

-Nyiko Floyd Shivambu (born 1 January 1983) is a South African politician who served as a member of National Assembly for the Economic Freedom Fighters (EFF) until 15 August 2024, when he joined Jacob Zuma's uMkhonto weSizwe Party (MKP) serving as the MKP secretary-general from November 2024 until his dismissal in June 2025.
+Nyiko Floyd Shivambu (born 1 January 1983) is a South African politician.
+He is the founder and leader of the Afrika Mayibuye Movement (AMM).
+He previously served as a member of National Assembly for the Economic Freedom Fighters (EFF) until 15 August 2024, when he joined Jacob Zuma's uMkhonto weSizwe Party (MKP) serving as the MKP secretary-general from November 2024 until his dismissal in June 2025.
 Following the decision to remove him, Shivambu announced the Mayibuye Consultation, a splinter group.

 Shivambu was the Deputy President and lieutenant commander-in-chief of the Economic Freedom Fighters, its Parliamentary Chief Whip in the South African Parliament, and served in the Trade and Industry Portfolio Committee and the Standing Committee on Finance.
 Shivambu was also a Member of the Pan African Parliament, serving in the Rural Economy, Agriculture, Natural Resources and Environment Committee.

 Early life and education

 Nyiko Floyd Shivambu was born in the rural village of Mahonisi, Malamulele town in the Limpopo province.
 He was one of seven children and grew up in a house without running water or electricity.
 His parents earned a living as informal traders selling hand-made duvets and pillowcases in nearby towns.
 Shivambu graduated from the Mphambo High School in Malamulele in 2001.

 Shivambu went on to study at the University of the Witwatersrand in Johannesburg with the intention of becoming a technician.
 He changed academic focus and instead earned a bachelor's degree as well as an honours degree in Political Studies and International Relations.
 Shivambu graduated with a master's degree, with distinction, in political studies in 2014.
 In his third year at the University of the Witwatersrand, Shivambu was elected president of the university's Student Representative Body and joined the African National Congress Youth League.

 On 6 February 2018, he announced that he has been accepted by the Wits School of Governance to pursue a doctoral degree with his thesis focused on SA's transformation policies, legislation and practices: ownership and control of JSE-listed companies.